coredns/coredns.io/content/blog/autopath.md

 ## Name Resolution in Kubernetes

-Kubernetes has controls the resolv.conf configuration of pods using two different DNS Policies:
+Kubernetes controls the `resolv.conf` configuration of pods using two different DNS Policies:
-*ClusterFirst*, and *Default*.
+`ClusterFirst`, and `Default`.

-- *ClusterFirst* - Causes the pod to use a special cluster oriented search path, enabling short name resolution.
+- `ClusterFirst` - Causes the pod to use a special cluster-oriented search path, enabling short name resolution.
-- *Default* - Causes the pod to inherit the resolv.conf from the node it’s running on.
+- `Default` - Causes the pod to inherit the `resolv.conf` from the node it’s running on.

-*ClusterFirst* is the default policy (ironically).
-In general, with exception of some Kubernetes infrastructure (notably the DNS service itself), all pods use the *ClusterFirst* policy.
+`ClusterFirst` is the default policy (ironically).
+In general, with exception of some Kubernetes infrastructure (notably the DNS service itself), all pods use the `ClusterFirst` policy.

-The *ClusterFirst* will do the following:
+The `ClusterFirst` will do the following:
 - Use the cluster DNS service as the nameserver (e.g. coredns, or kube-dns)
 - Use a search path that steps "out" from the local pod's namespace.
 - Don't use the search path for searches containing 5 or more dots

-For example, a pod in the `default`
+For example, a pod in the `default` namespace:

 ```
 nameserver 10.0.0.10